Hennadiy Zubko: Energy Efficiency

 On 3 September 2014, the Cabinet of Ministers approved the Action Plan for the implementation of the European Parliament and the Council of the EU Directive 2009/28/EU "On promoting the use of energy produced from the renewable energy sources".

 On 1 October 2014, the Cabinet of Ministers also approved the National Action Plan on Renewable Energy for the period until 2020 and Action Plan for its implementation.
 Implementing the plan will increase the share of energy produced from alternative fuel from 4.5% in 2013 to 11% in 2020.

 On 28 September 2015, the Governmental Committee approved the draft Resolution of the Cabinet of Ministers of Ukraine "On National Action Plan on energy efficiency for the period until 2020".

 The Law of Ukraine "On energy efficiency of buildings", which provides energy efficiency of buildings in accordance with the EU requirements, was drafted as well.

 "Urban Infrastructure" project was launched for the allocation of $140 million.
 The project was aimed at implementing measures to improve energy efficiency, reduce water losses and settle the day-night water supply in several cities.

 Under the initiative of the Regional Development Ministry, the state now compensates for part of the energy efficiency loans and continued to do this in 2016.

 48 programs were adopted, providing for the compensation of loan interests under the energy efficiency measures.
 13 programs are of regional character, 16 are for districts and 19 are for cities.
-As of 9 November 2015, since the start of the State Program on Energy Efficiency for the reimbursement of "warm" loans, UAH 111.7 million was transferred from the state budget.
+As of 9 November 2015, since the start of the State Program on Energy Efficiency for the reimbursement of "warm" loans, ₴111.7 million was transferred from the state budget.
 About 60,000 families participated in the program.
-Banks issued energy-efficient loans worth UAH 950.9 million.
+Banks issued energy-efficient loans worth ₴950.9 million.

-The concept of the Energy Efficiency Fund - S2I was drafted to be launched in 2016.
+The concept of the Energy Efficiency Fund – S2I was drafted to be launched in 2016.

 Today the share of renewable sources in the total energy balance of Ukraine is 3.45%.
 The reform program envisaged by the government will increase it to 30% by 2030.

 Construction Reform

 The Ministry of Regional Development, led by Hennadiy Zubko, drafted a Decree "On the reallocation of governmental expenditures for the Ministry of Regional Development, Construction and Housing in 2015".
-It provided for the allocation of UAH 10.6 million to the budget for affordable housing.
+It provided for the allocation of ₴10.6 million to the budget for affordable housing.